Best Low Blue Light Gaming Monitors of 2019 – Reviews & Buyers Guide

 Best Premium Low Blue Light Gaming Monitor Reviews

 The Alienware AW3418DW is a curved monitor that proves that peak performance can also be pretty.
-With 34 inches of sleek, curved display area at a 2560 x 1080 resolution,known as 1080p ultrawide.
-This monitor is also available in UWQHD, or 3440 x 1440.
+With 34 inches of sleek, curved display area at 3440 x 1440, also known as UWQHD.

 One of the features that stands out most about the AW3418DW is the peripheral LED lighting.
 Like a spaceship exploring the deep recesses of the universe, this monitor was built to glow.
 The down-facing LED strips on the underside of the screen compliment the rear-facing strips in the back, all of which can be customized to display any color you like in a number of soothing, rhythmic patterns.